 When you contact a personal injury attorney’s office, it is important to find a firm that understands the nuances of these cases and the tactics often used by the defense lawyers and insurance companies.

-Our West Palm Beach law firm has successfully handled thousands of premises liability cases.
-Our past experience and knowledge enables our team of attorneys to recover damages quickly and effectively.
+Ted Babbitt is a West Palm Beach lawyer who has successfully handled thousands of premises liability cases.
+His past experience and knowledge enables his team to recover damages quickly and effectively.

-If you or a loved one has been harmed due to negligent security measures in the state of Florida, contact Babbitt and Johnson P.A. at (561) 375-2841 for a complimentary consultation.
+If you or a loved one has been harmed due to negligent security measures in the state of Florida, contact Ted Babbitt at (561) 375-2841 for a complimentary consultation.